alex/pretend/README.rst

 -----------------------

-Ideally stubbing tests how your system responds to a particular input, rather than what an API is used.
+Ideally stubbing tests how your system responds to a particular input, rather than which API is used.
 Stubbing still requires you to write tests that check the results of a computation, rather than looking for side effects.
 This doesn't always work though, so you do sometimes still need mocking (e.g. sometimes you really want to check for a side effect.)